-Revenue recognized from contracts with customers is reported separately in the accompanying statements of activities for the years ended September 30, 2022 and 2021, as follows:
+Revenue recognized from contracts with customers is reported separately in the accompanying statements of activities for the years ended September 30, 2023 and 2022, as follows:

-- Revenue recognized at a point in time revenue related to cookie, product, retail sales, special events and camping fees and event income are recorded as revenue at a point in time (upon delivery of the goods or service). - Revenue recognized over a period of time: grant and other income is as revenues as services are provided.
+- Revenue recognized at a point in time revenue related to cookie, product, retail sales, special events and camping fees and event income are recorded as revenue at a point in time (upon delivery of the goods or service). - Revenue recognized over a period of time: grant and other income is recorded as revenues as services are provided.

-Contract assets and liabilities
+Contract Assets and Liabilities

 Contract assets represent amounts related to services provided to others that have not been billed and that do not meet the conditions of unconditional rights to payment.
-The Organization does not report any contract assets in the accompanying statements of financial position as of September 30, 2022 and 2021.
+The Organization does not report any contract assets in the accompanying statements of financial position as of September 30, 2023 and 2022.
 Income from sponsorships and grants paid in advance are reported as contract liabilities.
 These amounts are recognized as revenue and expenses upon the occurrence of the event.